IBM/integrity-enforcer/docs/README_QUICK.md

 ## Prerequisites
 ​
-The following prerequisites must be satisfied to deploy IV on a cluster.
+The following prerequisites must be satisfied to deploy Integrity Verifier on a cluster.
 - A Kubernetes cluster and cluster admin access to the cluster to use `oc` or `kubectl` command
-- Prepare a namespace to deploy IV.
+- Prepare a namespace to deploy Integrity Verifier.
 (We will use `integrity-verifier-ns` namespace in this document.)
-- All requests to namespaces with label integrity-enforced=true are passed to IV.
+- All requests to namespaces with label integrity-enforced=true are passed to Integrity Verifier.
 You can set label to a namespace `secure-ns` by
   ```
   kubectl label namespace secure-ns integrity-enforced=true
   ```